eead-csic-compbio/eead-csic-compbio.github.io/compbio/md/software.md

 ### Web resources

-* [RSAT::Plants](http://plants.rsat.eu): A plant-dedicated server for
-    the analysis of regulatory sequences.
+* [RSAT::Plants](http://plants.rsat.eu): server for the analysis of regulatory sequences in plant genomes (available also as Docker container).
 * [BARLEYMAP](https://barleymap.eead.csic.es): a tool to
     search the position of genetic markers on barley genomic, physical and POPSEQ maps.
 * [barley_pangenes](https://eead-csic-compbio.github.io/barley_pangenes): clusters of gene models/alleles in a similar genomic location, linked from [BARLEYMAP](https://barleymap.eead.csic.es).